Quickstart (n8n) - Creating a document in an n8n workflow

 Estimated time: 1 minute

 This will bring you to the 'Register' page where you can register for an account.
-You'll then be brought through our onboarding wizard.
-Choose n8n as your platform and create your first template.
+Choose n8n and the onboarding wizard will route you straight into the document to create your first template

 Install the DocuPotion node and add credentials